A coconut sorbet made with coconut water, coconut cream, and coconut milk. It’s a smooth and creamy dairy-free dessert!

 The two main factors include the ingredients used and how the sorbet is served.
 I’ll touch on both of those things in the sections below.

 For now, check out the texture on that dairy-free treat!
 Need another dairy-free treat?
-Take a look at our tropical fruit salad made with coconut dressing or refreshing watermelon sorbet!
+Take a look at our tropical fruit salad made with coconut dressing and our watermelon sorbet.

 How do I make sorbet soft?